 Pleasant had vanished two years after giving birth to Valiree, her daughter with Jackson.
 She reportedly struggled with drug problems, which Jackson blamed for her disappearance.
 But Stone wasn’t so sure.

 Car stash.
-Investigators also had some suspicions about Jackson.
+Investigators also had some suspicions about Jackson, in relation to his daughter’s disappearance.
 He claimed that some blood stains on Valiree’s pillow came from a nosebleed she’d had the night before he reported her missing.
 But police hadn’t found any bloody tissues, wash cloths, cotton balls, etc., in the house.

-After searching Jackson’s car and Ford pickup truck, investigators secretly outfitted each vehicle with a GPS transmitter, hot new gadgetry back in the day — a “high-tech version of a bloodhound,” as a New York Times story about the case described it.
+After searching Jackson’s car and Ford pickup truck, investigators secretly outfitted each vehicle with a GPS transmitter — hot new gadgetry back in the day.
+A 1999 New York Times story about the case described it as a “high-tech version of a bloodhound.”
 (Prosecutor Jack Driscoll later said “GPS” stands for “God Praise Satellites.”)